Arithmetic geometry of character varieties with regular monodromy: Introduction and the main results

-Character varieties of surface groups play a central role in diverse areas of mathematics such as non-abelian Hodge theory \cites{Simpson92, Simpson94} and the geometric Langlands program \cites{BeilinsonDrinfeld, BenZviNadler}.
+Character varieties of surface groups play a central role in diverse areas of mathematics such as the non-abelian Hodge theory \cites{Simpson92, Simpson94} and the geometric Langlands program \cites{BeilinsonDrinfeld, BenZviNadler}.
 The study of the topology and geometry of character varieties has been a subject of active research for decades.
-In their groundbreaking work \cite{HRV}, Hausel and Rodriguez-Villegas counted points on character varieties associated to the once-punctured surface groups and $\GL_n$, assuming the loop around the puncture is mapped to a primitive $n^{\mathrm{th}}$ root of unity.
-This work set in motion much further progress in understanding the arithmetic geometry of character varieties, cf. \cite{HLRV, dCHM, Letellier, BaragliaHekmati, Schiffmann, Mellit, LetellierRV, Ballandras, BridgerKamgarpour}.
+In their groundbreaking works \cite{HRV, HLRV}, Hausel, Letellier, and Rodriguez-Villegas counted points on character varieties associated to punctured surface groups and $\GL_n$.
+Their work has led to much further progress in understanding the arithmetic geometry of character varieties, cf. \cite{dCHM, Letellier, BaragliaHekmati, Schiffmann, Mellit, LetellierRV, Ballandras, BridgerKamgarpour}.

-As far as we are aware, aside from \cite{Cambo} and \cite{BridgerKamgarpour}, all the previous papers regarding point count on character varieties concern the case when $G$ is of type $A$.
-However, in many applications, e.g. the Langlands program, it is crucial to study character varieties associated to general reductive groups.
-In \cite{Cambo}, the author counted points on a certain smooth $\mathrm{Sp}_{2n}$ character variety and computed its $E$-polynomial.
-More recently, in \cite{BridgerKamgarpour}, the first author and Bridger counted points on character stacks associated to general reductive groups and compact surfaces.
-In this paper, we initiate the study of the arithmetic geometry of character varieties associated to non-compact surfaces.
-We thus make progress in generalising the program of \cite{HLRV} from type $A$ to arbitrary types.
-A key feature of our approach is that it works uniformly for all $G$; i.e., we avoid a type-by-type analysis.

-In this paper, we consider the case where the monodromies at the punctures are regular semisimple or regular unipotent with both variants present.
-In a forthcoming paper \cite{NBM}, we consider the case when only regular semisimple monodromies appear.